wojked/hassio-addons/README.md

 ```
 The automation above first makes a snapshot at 3am, and then at 3.30am uploads to S3.

+## Help and Debug

+Please post an issue on this repo with your full log.

 ## Alternative Backup solution
 I really like this community integration too:
 https://github.com/jcwillox/hass-auto-backup